RalphHightower/blog/README.md

 No, I do not have TDS (Trump Derangement Syndrome)[^320]<sup>,</sup>[^325].
 I certainly never was a member of the Cult of Trump.
 Trumpers are infected with RTD[^340].
 My assessment of Trump hasn't wavered from when he first announced his candidacy in 2015.
 He's still a fucking idiot.

 [^320]: [Wikipedia — Trump derangement syndrome](https://en.wikipedia.org/wiki/Trump_derangement_syndrome?wprov=sfla1)
-[^325]: Trump's sycophants, acolytes, and cul members, are just as infantile as Trump with his name calling and labeling.
+[^325]: Trump's sycophants, acolytes, and cult members, are just as infantile as Trump with his name calling and labeling.
 [^340]: @RalphHightower: Since Trumpers have their TDS for us, I created the *"Rabid Trump Disease"* for them.
 Either that, or Trump Cultists.

 Trump's actions following the 2020 election should have disqualified him from ever serving again.
 However, the Trumpers[^330] in the House and Senate chose **"Party Over Country"**